mario-aleo/cordova-angular-angularMaterial-seed/README.md

 <br/>

-* <p>When you want to debug on Android device, connect the device on your coputer via usb and use:</p>
+* <p>When you want to debug on Android device, connect the device on your computer via usb and use:</p>
   "cordova run android --device"
   <p>Also use Dev Chrome Tools:</p>
   <a>chrome://inspect/#devices</a>